 Leo dislikes: Being ignored, facing difficult reality, not being treated like a king.
-In essence, Okocha is natural born leaders who have worn the iconic number 10 shirt with a captaincy leadership role.
+In essence, Okocha is a natural-born leader who has worn the iconic number 10 shirt with a captaincy leadership role.

-Okocha never won the African Player of Year award, becoming arguably the best player never to win the award despite coming second twice in 1998.
+Okocha never won the African Player of the Year award, becoming arguably the best player ever to win the award despite coming second twice in 1998.

 He did, however, win the inaugural BBC African Footballer of the Year and the successive one, becoming the only player to retain the award and win it more than once.

-Jay Jay Okocha’s favourite footballer between the two living legends is Lionel Messi.
-He has said time and time again of how Messi is natural, and he is always bewildered with the Argentine’s skills on the field.
+Jay Jay Okocha’s favourite footballer among the two living legends is Lionel Messi.
+He has said time and time again on how Messi is natural, and he is always bewildered by the Argentine’s skills on the field.
 “When Messi plays, you can tell that playing football is an inborn talent.”

 However, Jay Jay’s all-time favourite player is Képler Laveran Lima Ferreira (Pepe) as he demonstrated great skill and discipline both in and out of the field.

 Finally, it is pertinent to note this.
-Okocha is as important as the way Nigerians view Nwankwo Kanu, as to how Brazilians view Roberto Carlos, as to how Liberians view George Weah and finally, the way English football fans view Andy Cole, Alan Shearer and Michael Owen.
-FACT CHECK: Thanks for reading Jay-Jay Okocha Childhood Story plus untold biography facts.
-At LifeBogger, we strive for accuracy and fairness.
-If you see something that doesn’t look right in this article, please place your comment or contact us!.
+Okocha is as important as the way Nigerians view Nwankwo Kanu, how Brazilians view Roberto Carlos, how Liberians view George Weah and, finally, the way English football fans view Andy Cole, Alan Shearer and Michael Owen.